CherryLend/cherrylend-v2-spec/README.md

 ## High-Level Overview
-A lender will have 4 actions they can perform:
+Lenders will have 4 actions they can perform:
-* Create loan offers(Does not require any smart-contract validations)
+* Create loan offers(Does not require any smart-script validations)
 * Cancel loan offers
 * Liquidate collaterals
 * Collect interests

+Lenders need to be guarantee of:
+* For the amount of loan they gave out, there needs to be the correct amount of collateral locked up in the validator and be able to liquidate it once the payment period has past
+* They will collect the correct amount of interest for the loan they gave out

-A borrower will have 2 actions they can perform:
+Borrowers will have 2 actions they can perform:
 * Get loan
 * Repay loan

-Logics of the contracts will focus on making sure of the following things.

-Lenders:
-* For the amount of loan they gave out, there needs to be the correct amount of collateral locked up in the contract and be able to liquidate it once the payment period has past
-* They will collect the correct amount of interest for the loan they gave out

-Borrowers:
+Borrowers need to be guarantee of:
 * They can get their collateral back once they pay back the correct amount of interest

-The contracts will be written in Aiken.
-There will be three contracts:
+The validators will be written in Aiken.
+There will be three validators:
-* A loan contract that holds the original loan offer UTXOs, handling the validation of lenders canceling a loan offer and a borrower receiving a loan.
-When the borrower receives the loan, they will send their collaterals to be locked up at the collateral contract.
+* A loan validator that holds the original loan offer UTXOs, handling the validation of lenders canceling a loan offer and a borrower receiving a loan.
+When the borrower receives the loan, they will send their collaterals to be locked up at the collateral validator.
-*  A collateral contract that will handle the validations of lenders liquidating the collateral and borrowers repaying the loan with interest.
-The loan and interest UTxO will be sent to the interest contract.
+*  A collateral validator that will handle the validations of lenders liquidating the collateral and borrowers repaying the loan with interest.
+The loan and interest UTxO will be sent to the interest validator.
-*  An interest contract that will handle the validations of the lenders getting back their original loan with interest
+*  An interest validator that will handle the validations of the lenders getting back their original loan with interest

-### Splitting Loan Offer Into Multiple UTXOs And Selecting Loan UTXOs For Borrowers
+### Splitting Loan Offer Into Multiple UTxOs And Selecting Loan UTxOs To Fulfill A Loan
-When a lender submits a loan offer, we will split the initial loan into multiple small loans to be locked up at the loan contract.
-Each split up UTxO will contain an equal amount of assets(or a multiplier of that amount).
+When a lender submits a loan offer, we will split the initial loan into multiple small loans to be locked up at the loan validator.
+Each split-up UTxO will contain an equal amount of assets(or a multiplier of that amount).
 The amount may vary for different tokens.
 The parameters for each asset regarding the amount of asset in each loan UTxO will be disclosed openly through our GitHub repo.

 When a borrower searches for a loan, we will use an algorithm that gives priority to loan offers submitted earliest.
 The probability of a loan offer being selected increases exponentially with the time elapsed since the lender submitted it.
 Lenders that submitted a large loan will have a higher chance of being selected, as they will contribute more UTxOs to the pool.